-When you finish viewing or changing settings in the Configuration/Setup Utility program, follow these steps to save any changes you have made and to exit from the program:
+When you finish viewing or changing settings in the Configuration/Setup Utility Program follow these steps to exit from the program:

-- 1. Press Esc to return to the Configuration/Setup Utility program menu.
-(Depending on where you are in the program, you might have to press Esc several times to get back to the Configuration/Setup Utility program menu.) - 2.
-Before you exit from the Configuration/Setup Utility program menu, select Save Settings if you want to save all settings as they currently appear.
+- 1. Press Esc to return to the Configuration/Setup Utility Program menu.
+(Depending on where you are in the program, you might have to press Esc several times to get back to the Configuration/Setup Utility Program menu.) - 2.
+Before you exit from the Configuration/Setup Utility Program menu, select Save Settings if you want to save all settings as they currently appear.
 If you do not complete this step, your settings will not be saved. - 3.
-From the Configuration/Setup Utility program menu, press Esc, and follow the instructions on the screen.
+From the Configuration/Setup Utility Program menu, press Esc, and follow the instructions on the screen.